Eco-logical Versus Eco-lunatic Farming

 3 Livestock Roles

-Organize things so livestock do useful “work” to sustain themselves and their environment by doing what comes naturally to them.
+Organize things so livestock do useful “work” to sustain their environment by doing what comes naturally to them.

 For example, raise cattle and poultry on perennial grassland to mimic patterns that occur on wild savannas.
 There herbivores bunch together to protect themselves from predators while grazing, moving to a different area each day.
 Birds swoop in a few days after the herbivores move on from an area to eat the nutritious and (to them) delicious fly larvae hatching in cowpies.
 In so doing they also sanitize and further fertilize the field.